 Storage metrics are important when your services are associated with cloud storage solutions like Amazon EBS.
 Our AWS application performance monitoring solution offers insights on metrics related to block volume like Volume IO, throughput, read and write bytes.

 Network stats consist of network throughput, read and write bandwidth, and traffic.
 Possible issues in network such as drops or fluctuations can be connected to other application-level metrics.
 It is imperative to monitor these metrics, as a sudden surge in traffic could cause serious repercussions to your applications unless the load is distributed using a load balancer.
-Network load balancer metrics like connections and data processed by TLS and TCP are also provided.
+Network load balancer metrics like connections and data processed by TLS and TCP are also provided in our AWS performance monitoring tool.

 Whenever the load on the server gets high, it is distributed across multiple targets such as EC2 instances with the help of Amazon ELB, which scales resources to meet traffic demands.
 Applications Manager's AWS performance monitoring software provides exhaustive details on requests, connections, hosts, and errors.
 Monitoring these metrics can help you avoid service disruptions and improve the uptime and performance of your applications.